Category Archives: travel blog

 Qutub Minar

-One of the city’s proudest landmarks, Qutub Minar is the tallest brick minaret in the world.
-At 73 meters high, it has towered over Delhi since the 12th century.
-Surrounded by the quiet ruins of early Islamic architecture, it’s not just a historical site—it’s a story carved in stone.
+One of the city’s most identifiable landmarks is Qutub Minar, the tallest brick minaret in the world.
+At 73 meters, it has towered over Delhi since the 12th century.
+Surrounded by the tranquil ruins of early Islamic architecture, it is more than just historical site—it is tale inscribed in stone.

 Humayun’s Tomb